david-dilworth-code/gilded-rose-kata/docs/change-history.md

 ## Commit 6
 Added new TicketItem class to encapsulate the behaviour for Tickets (backstage passes).
 These items have a complex quality model.

+## Commit 7
+The current behaviour for "conjured items" appears to be the same as the NormalItem.
+This minor refactor demonstrates this is true by converting the input data to use another instance of a NormalItem.
+All of the complex logic in the GildedRose class can be removed at this point.
+An important question is now raised ...
+What should happen going forwards with items that do not implement the IUpdateQuality interface?